Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 {% endfor %}
 </html>
 ```
 When, the above code is rendered it will display the number of meals in your meal store and then loop through the mealstore, displaying the meal name and rating.
 Stencil will work with html tags such as <br /> for a line break.
-For more details about stencil templates see the [Stencil User Guide](http://stencil.fuller.li/en/latest/).
+For more details about Stencil templates see the [Stencil User Guide](http://stencil.fuller.li/en/latest/).

 ### Add Kitura-StencilTemplateEngine dependencies to your server